 (So make sure you use all the days that you are allocated in your trial, rather than just diving in and buying a plan!
 This could potentially save you a lot of money).

-You can learn more about how this ‘trial+discount’ system works here.
+You can learn more about how this ‘trial+discount’ system works here or in the video below.

 Once you’ve started your trial, it’s time to…